kanbanyte/sepb/ai/README.md

 * [samples](src/samples/README.md): contains sample programs that use trained models to detect objects and demonstrate usage of supported APIs.
 * [scripts](src/scripts/README.md): containing runnable scripts that process training data.
 These scripts are converted into executable files when the AI package is installed.
+They are also used to process training data, balancing the dataset splits, defining crop boxes, etc.
 * [training](src/training/README.md): contains notebooks and scripts that train a model and visualize its metrics.
 * [util](src/util/README.md): utility functions, mostly related to the file system.